anstellaire/optie/README.md

 # Optie

-Optie is a tiny C++ library that provides a rust-like `optie::result<T,E>` class to return successful values / errors of different types in a unified way.
+Optie is a tiny C++11 library that provides rust-like `optie::result<T,E>` and `optie::option<T>` classes.
+The `optie::result<T,E>` class can be used to return successful values / errors of different types in a unified way.
 It can be used to replace exceptions where they are undesired.
+The `optie::option<T>` class is a `std::optional<T>`-like class with rust-like api interface.

 Here is an example: